moaburke/PasswordManager/README.md

 A simple password manager that allows users to:
 1. Generate random passwords using letters, numbers, and symbols.
-2. Save website, email/username, and password details into a file.
+2. Save website, email/username, and password details into a JSON file.
-3. Copy generated passwords to the clipboard for easy pasting.
+3. Copy passwords to the clipboard for easy pasting.
 4. Validate user input and provide error messages for incomplete entries.
+5. Search for saved passwords by website name.

 ## Features
+- Includes functionality to generate, save, and manage multiple passwords.
 - Generates strong, random passwords.
-- Saves the password securely in a text file with easy-to-read formatting.
+- Saves password data securely in a JSON file for structured and easy-to-read formatting.
+- Provides a search function to quickly retrieve saved website credentials.
+- Ensures error handling for file-related issues, like missing data files.
+- Website names are saved in title case for consistency.
 - Utilizes Tkinter for the user interface with a clean and responsive design.
-- Includes functionality to generate, save, and manage multiple passwords.

 ## Installation
 To run this project, ensure you have Python installed on your computer.
 You can download Python from [python.org](https://www.python.org/).